Testing new coffee beans? I reach for a pour-over coffee dripper.

 Even if you’ve been accurate at every other step, it’s still quite easy to screw up your pour-over coffee by using the wrong infusion technique.
 That’s because it’s your hand movements and patience that ensure the coffee is extracted evenly and with the correct timing.
 The whole thing works like this:

-- Pour a little water briefly over the entire surface of the ground coffee using gentle circular motions, then allow it to soak for about 30 seconds.
+Slowly pour a little water over the entire surface of the ground coffee using gentle circular motions, then allow it to soak for about 30 seconds.
 This blooming phase “activates” the extraction process, with each coffee granule in the filter swelling without extracting completely.
+It also allows carbon dioxide from the roasting process to escape.

-- Should there be water remaining, only repeat the infusion process again after the water from the first full throughput has completely drained away.
+Should there be water remaining, only repeat the infusion process again after the water from the first full pour has completely drained away.

-Many baristas use so-called ‘gooseneck jugs’ with long, thin spouts for more precision when brewing.
-These jugs are also available as water kettles.
-They’re not an absolute necessity – but water kettle spouts (and the kettles themselves) are usually cumbersome and crude, causing too much water to come out at once.
+Many baristas use fancy gooseneck kettles with long, thin spouts for more precision when brewing.
+They’re not an absolute necessity – but regular water kettle spouts are usually pretty crude, causing too much water to come out at once.

-Because they’re so sexy, gooseneck jugs aren’t cheap.
-If you possess a steady hand, there’s no real compelling reason to buy one.
+Because they’re so sexy, gooseneck kettles aren’t cheap.
+Check out the Fellow Stagg EKG if you want further evidence.
+Still, if you possess a steady hand, there’s no real compelling reason to buy one.

 Pour-Over Coffee Compared to Other Preparation Methods

 Whenever I ramble on about pour-over drippers, the questions about drip coffee makers aren’t usually far behind – do they use the same principle, are they less effort, less trouble?
-Even though the principle is the same, coffee makers are very crude imitations.
+Even though the principle is the same, coffee makers have traditionally been very crude imitations.

 At least until now.
-I’ve recently had to republish my drip coffee maker guide because so many great new devices have come onto the market that are increasingly based on the concept of manual pour-over drippers.
+I’ve recently had to refresh my drip coffee maker guide yet again.
+That’s because so many great new devices have come onto the market that are increasingly based on the concept of manual pour-over drippers.

-This is offset, however, by the fact that you have to invest considerably more money for such a specialized device – well over $200.
-Basic pour-over coffee equipment (not including the water kettle) will cost you just $20 or less – when buying a cheap coffee dripper made of plastic and even cheaper paper filters.
+However, this is offset by the fact that you have to invest considerably more money for such a specialized device – well over $200.
+Basic pour-over coffee equipment (not including the water kettle) will cost you just $20 or less.
+Especially when you’re buying a budget coffee dripper made of plastic and even cheaper paper filters.

-Compared to its direct “rival” French press, pour-over coffee prepared using a dripper is a bit more complicated – but also much better attuned to delicate coffee aromas.
+Compared to its direct “rival” French press, preparing pour-over coffee is a bit more complicated – but also much better attuned to delicate coffee aromas.
 Plus, you don’t end up with coffee sediment in your cup.

 The Chemex is a perfect example of a pour-over device, but because of its special shape and brand image it’s actually considered a category in its own right.
-Seen in this light, the Karlsbader coffee maker also belongs to the pour-over dripper category, though with its extra coarse porcelain filter, it extracts in a completely different way.
+Seen in this light, the Karlsbader coffee maker also belongs to the pour-over dripper category.
+However, with its extra coarse porcelain filter, it extracts in a completely different way.

-Since pour-over coffee doesn’t require any pressure, it cannot be compared at all with the espresso from portafilter machines, super-automatic machines or moka pots.
+Since pour-over coffee doesn’t require any pressure, you can’t compare it at all with the espresso from espresso machines, super-automatic machines or moka pots.

 Roughly speaking, these coffees lie at the two different ends of a scale: from gentle and pressureless to powerful and pressurized.
 While pressurized extraction processes focus on oils and bitter compounds, pour-over drip methods are all about acids and floral notes.

-It’s for this reason that very dark roasts are just as unsuitable for pour-over drippers as very light roasts are for portafilter machines.
+It’s for this reason that very dark roasts are just as unsuitable for pour-over drippers as very light roasts are for home espresso machines.
 The nuances between these extremes have, however, become much more subtle!

 Cleaning Coffee Drippers: Is Rinsing Enough?

-A pour-over coffee dripper set is cleaned faster than you can blink.
+You can clean a pour-over coffee dripper in the blink of an eye.
 Even though some guides advise against using detergent to clean filter holders, permanent filters or jugs, I don’t see why not.
 As long as you thoroughly rinse off any cleaning agent residue afterwards, there’s no reason to do without this handy hygiene helper’s assistance.

-If that’s too risky for you, then rigorous rinsing after each use is enough.
+If that’s too risky for you, then it’s enough to rinse rigorously after each use.
 We all know how quickly deposits accumulate in pores, though, and coffee fats always seem to seep through.

-Bodum Pour Over and Co.: What Advantages Do Permanent Filters Have?
+Bodum Pour Over and Friends: What Advantages Do Permanent Filters Have?

-This section arose, firstly, due to a user comment, and secondly, due to the fact that one of our Coffeeness team members once received the Bodum Pour Over as a subscription gift.
+I’m including this section because one of our Coffeeness team members once received the Bodum Pour Over as a subscription gift.

 Pour-over coffee sets come with the great advantage that you don’t have to buy any consumables for them or worry about which containers will fit the filter.
 Permanent filters consist of either sturdy metal or a mesh insert, which can be made of various different materials.

-Compared to paper filters with their fine pores, pour-over coffee makers are somewhat coarser because their filaments (or holes) don’t change, even when they come into contact with water.
+Compared to paper filters with their fine pores, permanent filters are somewhat coarser because their filaments (or holes) don’t change when they come into contact with water.
 The mesh must therefore be fine enough to ensure decent extraction.

-I checked: the Bodum Pour Over is one of the pieces that’s been recently added to the category of equipment recommended for absolute beginners.
+There’s no doubt that Bodum designed its pour over maker for absolute beginners.
 Its plastic mesh filter is designed in such a way that your coffee will still taste good even if you aren’t all that careful during preparation.

 How is that possible?
 The somewhat coarser structure allows more oils and fats to pass through than a paper filter does.
 This allows very conspicuous aromas to be released into the coffee, which create a rounded, accomplished impression on the tongue.

-This impression causes subtle aromas, especially, to lose their impact– something which a beginner doesn’t (yet) notice.
-Professionals, however, consciously rely on good paper filters.
+This impression causes more subtle notes, to lose their impact – something which a beginner doesn’t (yet) notice.
+Professionals, however, consciously rely on quality paper filters.

 However, I do think that any equipment that makes it easier for you to get started is a good idea.
-That’s because, even using permanent filters, you still have to freshly grind the beans, choose the right temperature and experiment with the dosage.
+Because, even using permanent filters, you still have to freshly grind the beans, maintain the right temperature and experiment with dose.

-Single reusable filters made of cotton or hemp will reduce the mountain of waste you generate quite considerably, of course.
-It’s just that I’ve found fabric filters, despite being washable, tend to trap coffee components in their fibers.
+Reusable filters made of cotton or hemp will reduce the mountain of waste you generate quite considerably.
+It’s just that I’ve found fabric filters, despite being washable, tend to trap coffee residue in their fibers.

-Over time, this looks bad and distorts the taste of every subsequent brew – which is why I’ve perhaps somewhat lost my initial enthusiasm for the Hario Woodneck.
-This problem doesn’t arise at all when using stainless-steel mesh filters though.
+Over time, this looks bad and distorts the taste of every subsequent brew – which is why I’ve somewhat lost my initial enthusiasm for the Hario Woodneck.
+Incidentally, this problem doesn’t arise at all when using stainless-steel mesh filters.

 I’m very interested in what you’d still like to know or have to contribute on the subject of pour-over coffee and manual coffee drippers.
 Please continue to leave me your comments below!